 - 1. Lock your door when you leave and when you are in the room. - 2.
 Know the emergency evacuation procedures for your building; be familiar with the location of the room's fire alarm and do not disengage under any circumstance. - 3.
 Follow all health and safety regulations. - 4.
 Do not prop doors or windows open. - 5.
-Look out the peep hole and/or window before opening a door. - 6.
-Avoid walking alone at night. - 7.
-Be alert and ever vigilant, noting and reporting anything that seems unusual. - 8.
-Vary daily patterns; some attackers stalk their victims, knowing just where and when to strike. - 9.
+Avoid walking alone at night. - 6.
+Be alert and ever vigilant, noting and reporting anything that seems unusual. - 7.
+Vary daily patterns; some attackers stalk their victims, knowing just where and when to strike. - 8.
 Pay attention to your surroundings.
 Where is the best lighted route?
-Where can you run for help if necessary? - 10.
+Where can you run for help if necessary? - 9.
 Report any concerns to Residence Life Staff and ECU Police.
 For personal protection, as well as protection of personal property, do not leave your room or vehicle unlocked when unattended.